 - Churn detection.

 Besides, fast data can also contribute to improving an online shop’s marketing efforts significantly.
 In its presence, based on the immense volumes of data that can be efficiently used, online retailers can automate the acquisition and retention process by adapting their marketing efforts, based on all the data they have a hold on.

 Better problem-solving capabilities

 To become useful, data has to be used proactively.
-Fast data analysis is a tool for solving different problems, testing hypothesis and determining solutions for re-occurring problems.
-Understanding what data holds you have to implement good analysis strategies and technologies.
+Fast data analysis is a tool for solving different problems, testing hypotheses and determining solutions for re-occurring problems.
+To understand what data holds you have to implement good analysis strategies and technologies.
 This is where big data comes into discussion.
 With fast-analysis capabilities, fast data allows business owners to know the root of their problems but also the ins and outs of all clients of the company, their preferences, their needs and so on.

 Undoubtedly, we are about to hear more and more about fast data in the eCommerce sector.
 With great potential, businesses become increasingly aware of the profitable ways in which fast data can transform their businesses.